jprayner/ecoclient/README.md

 ecoclient get -rf MyDir
 ```

-## put [filename]
+## put [pathPattern]

-Upload the specified file(s) from the host machine to the current directory on the server.
+Upload the specified file(s)/dir(s) from the host machine to the current directory on the server.
 Sets load/execution addresses if embedded in filename or found in a corresponding `.inf` file (see `set-metadata` command).

 The `*` wildcard matches multiple characters whereas the `?` wildcard matches a single character.
 Use the recurse option to copy directories.